jcolag/entropy-arbitrage/2020-04-16-trek-balance.md

 For real-world context, the Milky Way has hundreds of billions of stars, so three million Earth-like planets would average one planet of relevance out of every ten thousand stars.

 That sounds fairly bleak, given the number of colonies we've heard about.
-It's even bleaker in comparison to the real world, where we currently believe that there's an average of one planet per star and that one in every five [solar analogs](https://en.wikipedia.org/wiki/Solar_analog) has an Earth-sized planet in the habitable zone, and about one in ten stars seems to be a (rough) solar analog, so around one star in *fifty* should have an Earth-like planet.
+It's even bleaker in comparison to the real world, where we currently believe that there's an average of one planet per star and that one in every five {% wiki Solar_analog|solar analogs|en %} has an Earth-sized planet in the habitable zone, and about one in ten stars seems to be a (rough) solar analog, so around one star in *fifty* should have an Earth-like planet.

 So, depending on how McCoy is defining "Earth-type," our universe may have two hundred times as many planets in this category, which just goes to show that the universe is more optimistic than even Gene Roddenberry.